So you’re currently dreaming about sharing your expert knowledge all packaged up into a little online course bundle…

-Here’s the thing, no matter how much planning you do, while you’re creating your course, I will bet you that you’re going to have something important pop into your head where you think “oh man, I need to add X to the course or everything else I teach won’t make sense.”
+Here’s the thing, no matter how much planning you do, while you’re creating your course, you can bet. your bottom dollar that you that you’re going to have something important pop into your head where you think “oh man, I need to add X to the course or everything else I teach won’t make sense.”

 You then create a new video and stick it in the middle of a module, totally messing up your numbering system.

-Or, if that doesn’t happen (which believe me, it likely will) at some point in the future you’re going to need to update the content of your course, and that’ll throw off the video numbers.
+Or, if that doesn’t happen (which believe me, it likely will) at some point in the future you’re going to need to update the content of your course, and that’ll throw off the video numbers too.